What Is Margenza® (margetuximab-cmkb)?

 Margenza may also cause infusion-related reactions (IRRs).
 Symptoms may include:3

-Margenza has a boxed warning, the strictest warning from the FDA, because of its potential to cause left ventricular dysfunction (part of your heart not functioning well) and toxicity to unborn babies.
+Margenza has a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
+Is has this warning because of its potential to cause left ventricular dysfunction (part of your heart not functioning well) and toxicity to unborn babies.
 Reductions in left ventricular ejection fraction (LVEF) can be a potential sign of heart failure.
 Your doctor will need to monitor your heart function before and throughout treatment.1,3

 Margenza can harm an unborn baby.
 If you can become pregnant, you should use birth control during treatment and for some time after the last dose of Margenza.
-Talk to your doctor about your options for birth control while taking Margenza.
-Additionally, if you are breastfeeding or plan to breastfeed, talk with your doctor about this consideration to make sure you have a plan that is safe before starting treatment.3
+You should also not breastfeed during treatment with Margenza and for some time after the last dose.
+Talk to your doctor about your options for birth control and breastfeeding while taking Margenza.3

 These are not all the possible side effects of Margenza.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Margenza.
+Talk to your doctor about what to expect when taking Margenza.
+You also should call your doctor if you have any changes that concern you when taking Margenza.

 Other things to know